 Using your solar panels for heating water

 It is important to remember that, in order to be able to use your rooftop solar system generation for water heating, you will need to have an electric storage tank or a heat pump unit with storage.
-Also, your electric hot water shouldn’t be connected on the controlled load.
-Believe it or not, if you have the right size PV system and small day time appliance consumption, your hot water tank can be a highly effective storage solution and you may not need invest in batteries.
+Also, your electric hot water shouldn’t be connected to the controlled load.
+Believe it or not, if you have the right size PV system and small daytime appliance consumption, your hot water tank can be a highly effective storage solution and you may not need to invest in batteries.

 If you think your water tank and PV system ticks these boxes, you have a few different options to use your rooftop solar generation for heating water:

 Timers: The simplest option is to use a ‘timer’ and set it to times where your solar system is producing maximum energy (usually in the middle of the day).
 This option is the cheapest alternative and can be effective if you have a large solar system and/or small water tank.